SchrodingersGat/KiBoM/README.md

 * If the *fit_field* begins with a '-' character, if will be excluded from the matching variant.
 * If the *fit_field* begins with a '+' character, if will ONLY be included in the matching variant.

 Multiple variants can be addressed as the *fit_field* can contain multiple comma-separated values.
+Multiple BoMs can be generated at once by using semicolon-separated values.

 * If you specify multiple variants
    - If the *fit_field* contains the variant beginning with a '-' character, it will be excluded irrespective of any other '+' matches.